We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 Prior to the trial, I received a telephone call from the neighbor who was sitting on our front porch on the evening the altercation between my stepdaughter and myself occurred.
 It seems my stepdaughter had called her, told her she was going to be a witness at the trial (she was subpoenaed) and asked her to lie about what she saw that evening.
 My neighbor was very upset.
 This was her good friend, but she didn’t like being asked to lie.
 I told her to tell the truth, and whatever happened …. happened.
 But you have to ask yourself, why did they feel the need to contact potential witnesses and ask them to lie?
 Because they might “lose” the lawsuit if the truth be told?
 Was it that important that they end up “winning” this lawsuit?
 The same lawsuit which resulted in nothing whatsoever for the children?

 And, again, the father / child relationships slowly, but surely, began to mend and my husband’s daughters were part of our lives again ….. until the grandchildren began to arrive.
 Which gave our alienating parent another generation to alienate.
-My husband has two grandchildren that he has never even met, and he hasn’t seen the two he did have a relationship with for many, many years.
+My husband has a grandchildren that he has never even met, and he hasn’t seen the two he did have a relationship with for many, many years.

 August 2003: my youngest stepdaughter was getting married and, of course, our alienating parent used that wonderful family event to exhibit her ongoing refusal to accept me as her children’s stepmother: